MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/conversational-tabs.md

 **openConversation** takes the following inputs to start a conversation in a channel:

-* `subEntityId`: The ID of your specific sub-entity.
+* `subEntityId`: The ID of your specific subentity.
 For example, task-123.
 * `entityId`: The ID of the tab instance when it was created.
 The ID is important to refer back to the same tab instance.
 * `channelId`: The channel in which the tab instance resides.
 The **channelId** is optional for channel tabs.
 However, it's recommended if you want to keep your implementation across channel and static tabs the same.
 * `title`: The title that is shown to the user in the chat panel.